Cadasta/cadasta-docs/en/03-projects.md

 * **Project URL**, which must start with _http://_.

-* **Project Questionnaire**, a.k.a. the Data Collection Form.
-This spreadsheet becomes the basis for your data collection.
-To learn more about how they work and get sample forms, read our section on[data collection forms](/en/XLSForms.md)
+* **Project Questionnaire**.
+This spreadsheet is the basis for your data collection, and cannot be changed once your project is created.
+To learn more about how they work and get sample questionnaires, read our section on[data collection forms](/en/XLSForms.md)

 * **Project contacts**, if any.
 Note that project contacts are not necessarily the same thing as project members.